This post will cover some of the best activities to enjoy in Rome.

 While tickets are typically a bit expensive, they do offer free days on the last Sunday of every month and on special holidays.

-Don't forget that you will be required to provide proof of vaccination and take other precautions such as wearing a mask and social distancing while visiting the Vatican.
+Don't forget that you might be required to provide proof of vaccination and take other precautions such as wearing a mask and social distancing while visiting the Vatican.

 17. Take a Free Audio Tour